Contractor’s Commitment

 Building A Revolution, One Commitment At A Time.

 Contractors have power.
+Let’s use it for good.

-Are we using all this power to advance sustainability?
 Well, it’s hard to know.
-There have been few guidelines and no standard for tracking progress–until now.
+There have been few guidelines and no standards for tracking progress until now.

 Get started today by committing to sustainability goals on just 30% of your projects.